Home | What's New | Ragtime Sources

 Source: Maine Music Box [top]

-The Sweetheart Trail Sheet Music Cover
+The Sweetheart Trail

 Johnson, Charles L. The Sweetheart Trail (lyrics by Al Neal).
-Kansas City, MO: Neal Pub.
-Co., 1925.
+Kansas City, MO: Neal Pub Co, 1925.

 [view sheet music]